gsage/engine/docs/tutorials/advanced/7_eal.rst

   end

 Besides defining custom methods, it is also possible to define :code:`setup` and :code:`teardown` methods.
-They are pretty similar to constructor methods, but there can be more than one :code:`setup` and :code:`teardown`.
+They are pretty similar to constructor/destructor methods, but there can be more than one :code:`setup` and :code:`teardown`.

 .. code-block:: lua